 The JMK Solicitors Prize was established to recognise and reward Law students from Widening Participation backgrounds who achieve success in their studies.
-The Prize of £3,000 will be awarded to the student who achieves the highest mark in the Torts Module (in Level 2) and has enrolled at Queen's following the successful completion of the Senior Academy or Pathway Opportunity Programme.
+The Prize of £3,000 will be awarded to the undergraduate Law student who achieves the highest mark in a module on Tort Law and has enrolled at Queen's following the successful completion of the Senior Academy or Pathway Opportunity Programme.